unitaryfund/mitiq/docs/source/guide/ddd-1-intro.md

 ## Step by step application of DDD

-In this section we demonstrate the use of {func}`.construct_circuits` for those who might want to generate circuits with DDD sequences inserted, and have more control over the protocol.
+In this section we demonstrate the use of {func}`.ddd.construct_circuits` for those who might want to generate circuits with DDD sequences inserted, and have more control over the protocol.

 ### Generating circuits with DDD sequences